jbarbaro/RCourse/chapter2.md

 index_three

-# Return only the second column from iris in column form, indexed on rows 1 to 5, assign it to a variable named index_four adn print the new variable in the console
+# Return only the second column from iris in column form, indexed on rows 1 to 5, assign it to a variable named index_four

 index_four <- iris[1:5,2, drop = F]

-# Pring index_four
+# Print index_four

 index_four